support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists

 A Representation of November by Bernard de Montfaucon.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 animal · standing · holding · people · male · looking · symbolic · religious · geese · goose · bird · birds · religion · leaning · reptile · snake · clothes · robes · robe · dress · deity · illustration · century · priest · looking down · full length · lettering · goddess · monochrome · month · engraving · november · black white · black and white · 18th century · eighteenth century · isis · art media · offering bowl · animal head · taxidermal model · engraving · portrait · bernard de montfaucon · montfaucon · bernard de · Art Media/Heritage Images